geudde/attic-chest/pages/13.reference/01.porden/docs.md

 So may proud Pyros rue this fatal day,<br>
 And my glad bounty all your toils repay.”

-Albruno ceas'd, meanwhile, with loyal love,<br>
+Albruno ceas’d, meanwhile, with loyal love,<br>
 A snow-white scarf had Amiantha wove,[^42]<br>
-Tho' thin and flexile, yet, with wondrous art,<br>
+Tho’ thin and flexile, yet, with wondrous art,<br>
-’Twas form'd impervious to the fiery dart.<br>
+’Twas form’d impervious to the fiery dart.<br>
-Thro' the close ranks, with eager haste, she prest,<br>
+Thro’ the close ranks, with eager haste, she prest,<br>
-And twin'd its folds around the monarch's breast,<br>
+And twin’d its folds around the monarch’s breast,<br>
+His grateful smiles and thanks her toil repaid,<br>
+And fill’d with trembling joy the blushing maid;<br>
+A sister’s glance she at Asbestos threw,<br>
+And then with swift, but timid, steps withdrew.

 [^42]: The amianthus is more flexible than the asbestos.
 The ancients possessed the art of weaving its fibres into a kind of cloth which, when cleansed by fire, was of a dazzling whiteness, and, from its incombustibility, was purchased, in the days of Roman luxury, at an exorbitant price, to wrap the bodies of persons of superior rank on the funeral pyre.
 Their ashes were thus prevented from mingling with those of the wood.
 The art of weaving amianthine cloth is now lost, or at least neglected.
 The Tarantaise amianthus is most celebrated; but it is found in many countries: in Cornwall and Anglesea; in the islands of Corsica and Elba; in Saxony and in Sweden, &amp;c. &amp;c. &amp;c.

-His grateful smiles and thanks her toil repaid,<br>
-And fill’d with trembling joy the blushing maid;<br>
-A sister’s glance she at Asbestos threw,<br>
-And then with swift, but timid, steps withdrew.

 Now in the distance seen, a dim red light<br>
 Told where the foes rush’d onward to the fight:<br>